 Of all the stumbling blocks you can put in the way of the performance of the MDA, an opt-in box on your home page is the worst.
 Visitors want to know what they’re opting in for and is it worth the spam that’s sure to end up in their email in-boxes.

-There are lots of ways to create a well-designed web site but there are even more ways to create a site that lowers your chances of having visitors perform the MDA.
+In closing, there are lots of ways to create a well-designed web site but there are even more ways to create a site that lowers your chances of having visitors perform the MDA.

-Keep the visitor in mind at all times.
+As a result, you will keep the visitor in mind at all times.
 Provide free, useful information and cut down on the hype.

-It takes time, effort and marketing dollars to get visitors to your web site.
+Therefore, it takes time, effort and marketing dollars to get visitors to your web site.
 Don’t scare them away by making design goofs.

 That’s one key to creating web-based success – and isn’t that your MDA?